simphotonics/merging_builder/README.md

 The private builder method `_combineStreams` combines the streams receives for each processed file asset and calls the generator method `generateMergedContent`.
 As a result, this method has access to all stream items of type `T` generated for each annotated element in each input file.
 It is the task of this method to generate the merged source-code output.

 The figure below shows the flow of data between the builder and the generator.
-Dotted orange lines represent a stream of data.
+The data type is indicated by the starting point of the orange connectors.
+Dotted connectors represent a stream of data.

 ![Directed Graph Image](https://raw.githubusercontent.com/simphotonics/merging_builder/master/images/merging_builder.svg?sanitize=true)